Prisoner Rights

 Incarcerated individuals retain First Amendment rights to religion, speech, and court access — though these may be limited by legitimate penological interests.
 When a facility unlawfully restricts religious practice — denying access to religious texts, prohibiting prayer, or refusing religious dietary accommodations — that may support a claim under both the First Amendment and RLUIPA, a federal statute that provides strict scrutiny protection for religious exercise in custodial settings.
 For more on how those claims work, see our Religious Discrimination by Government Entities page.
 They retain Eighth Amendment protection from cruel and unusual punishment, including the right to adequate medical care and protection from violence.
 The Fourteenth Amendment’s Equal Protection Clause prohibits discrimination based on race and other protected characteristics.
 Pretrial detainees additionally have substantive due process rights against any punishment prior to conviction.
 The Americans with Disabilities Act also protects people with disabilities in prison from being excluded from programs and services.

-Can prisoners sue for solitary confinement in New York?
+Can prisoners sue for solitary confinement?

 Client Testimonials